Hungary's LGBTQ community: 'We are afraid of losing everything' | DW | 22.07.2021

 He pointed to the law's vague wording, explaining that it is almost impossible to implement in practice.
 But this is not the only reason why almost the entire Hungarian book market firmly rejects the law, he added.
 "The term censorship has a very bad connotation in Hungary when you think of the 40 years of Soviet dictatorship," he said.
 "Anything even remotely resembling censorship sets alarm bells ringing among Hungarian booksellers."

-At the time, people hostile to the LGBTQ community — and to books merely mentioning to community — had no legal basis to harass bookstores and publishers, Urogdi says.
+At the time, people hostile to LGBTQ communities — and to books merely mentioning such communities — had no legal basis to harass bookstores and publishers, Urogdi said.
 "But now, because of this incoherent and incomprehensible law, they can go from bookstore to bookstore and report them to the authorities.
 And that's very, very disturbing."

 People involved in Hungary's culture scene seem to have resigned themselves to the situation.
 Many are even thinking of leaving the country, especially LGBTQ people.
 "With this law, anything can happen.
 We are afraid of losing everything," Nagy says.